-The cyber security challenges facing nation states and governments around the world, elicit from leaders responses that could be described as raising serious national security alarms.
+The cyber security challenges facing nation states and governments around the world elicit from leaders, responses that could be described as raising serious national security alarms.
 For instance, the United States of America has created a Cyber Command (CYBERCOM) under the Strategic Command led by the head of the National Security Agency (NSA), who reports directly to the President.
 The main reason stated was that the current capabilities to operate in cyberspace have outpaced the development of policy, law and precedent to guide and control these operations.

-One of the findings of the "clean-slate" 60-day United States (US) Presidential policies and structures review on cyber security [17] was that the United States nation was at a crossroads.
+One of the findings of the "clean-slate" 60-day United States Presidential policies and structures review on cyber security [17] was that the United States nation was at a crossroads.
 This was so because on the one hand, cyberspace underpins almost every facet of American society, providing critical support for their economy, civil infrastructure, public safety and national security.
-Yet, on the other hand, cyber security risks pose some of the most serious economic and national security challenges of the 21st Century.
-The study points out that the digital infrastructure's architecture was driven more by considerations of interoperability and efficiency than by security, and consequently, a growing array of state and non-state actors are compromising, stealing, changing, or destroying information and could cause critical disruptions to US systems.
+Yet, on the other hand cyber security risks pose some of the most serious economic and national security challenges of the 21st Century.
+The study points out that the digital infrastructure's architecture was driven more by considerations of interoperability and efficiency than of security, and consequently, a growing array of state and non-state actors are compromising, stealing, changing, or destroying information and could cause critical disruptions to U.S. systems.

-There is an international drive by various governments to either develop or review existing cyber security policies.
-From the US point of view, the policies include strategies and standards regarding the security of and operations in cyberspace, and encompasses the full range of threat reduction, vulnerability reduction, deterrence, international engagement, incident response, resiliency, and recovery policies and activities, including computer network operations, information assurance, law enforcement, diplomacy, military, and intelligence missions as they relate to the security and stability of the global information and communications infrastructure [op. cit].
+There is an international drive by various governments to either develop, or review existing Cybersecurity policies.
+From the US point of view, the policies include strategies and standards regarding the security of and operations in cyberspace, and encompasses the full range of threat reduction, vulnerability reduction, deterrence, international engagement, incident response, resiliency, and recovery policies and activities, including computer network operations, information assurance, law enforcement, diplomacy, military, and intelligence missions as they relate to the security and stability of the global information and communications infrastructure [op cit].

 With developing nations such as South Africa, the crossroads of the nation is of a different kind, the need for an increased connectivity to the Internet despite the cyber security risks that accompany the connectivity.
-What has brought the US nation to a crossroads because of over-reliance on cyberspace is exactly what developing nations are aspiring for- ironical as it might sound.
+So, what has brought the US nation to a crossroads because of over reliance on cyberspace is exactly what developing nations are aspiring for, ironical as it might sound.
 The bottom line here is that developing nations have no option, but to be part of the cyber citizenry.
-Developing nations need to join in the race for cyber security policy development and implementation.
-They need to satisfy themselves, as well as instil the confidence across their nations that the networks that support their national security and economic well-being are safe and resilient.
-An interesting and thought-provoking counter-point from a national security perspective is presented by Phahlamohlaka et al. [14].
-Also, there are surprising recent statistics that shows that despite such a low internet penetration rate, South Africa ranks third in the world after the US and United Kingdom (UK) on the number of countries being attacked [20].
+Developing nations needs to join in the race for cyber security policy development and implementation.
+They need to satisfy themselves as well as instil the confidence across their nations that the networks that support their national security and economic well being are safe and resilient.
+An interesting and thought provoking point counter point argumentative analysis from a national security point of view related to issues of access to the technology vs Cybersecurity risks is presented by Phahlamohlaka et al [14].
+Also, there are surprising recent statistics that shows that despite such a low internet penetration rate, South Africa ranks third in the world after the USA and UK on the number of countries being attacked [20].

-In its draft cyber security policy, South Africa has acknowledged that it does not have a coordinated approach in dealing with cyber security, pointing out that whilst various structures have been established to deal with cyber security issues, they are inadequate to deal with the issues holistically.
+In its draft Cybersecurity policy, South Africa has acknowledged that it does not have a coordinated approach in dealing with Cybersecurity, pointing out that whilst various structures have been established to deal with Cybersecurity issues, they are inadequate to deal with the issues holistically.
 It notes further that development of interventions to address cybercrime requires a partnership between business, government and civil society and that unless these spheres of society work together, South Africa's efforts to ensure a secured cyberspace could be severely compromised.
-It then calls for a holistic approach to cyber security policy.
+It then calls for a holistic approach to Cybersecurity policy.